Sunday, September 10, from noon-2pm at North Church

 What do I need to know about the opioid epidemic in Erie County today?
 How can it possibly affect ME?
 Simply stated, if you are a human being, it affects you.

 We invite you to a free workshop at North Presbyterian Church on Sunday, September 10, from noon-2pm, sponsored in partnership with the Buffalo Police Department, the Erie County Department of Health, along with Horizon Health Services and Evergreen Health Services.
 Register online today!
-(We must have at least 20 participants to hold this workshop.
-Participants must be age 16 and older.)
+(Participants must be age 16 and older.)

 After the workshop you will be able to: